salemmorelli1/Los-Angeles-Daily-Temperature-High/README.md

 - Part 2 trains only on fully labeled rows, but live prediction uses the newest feature row.
 - Part 2 validation metrics labeled `_f` are computed in real Fahrenheit units, not scaled units.
 - Part 2 supports `--mode train` and `--mode predict`; the daily runner now uses predict-only when retraining is not needed.
-- Part 2C skips Transformer artifacts safely and fixes MC-dropout uncertainty scaling.
+- Part 2C skips Transformer artifacts safely, fixes MC-dropout uncertainty scaling, and publishes intervals only when calibrated/conformalized.
 - Part 9 backfills realized values against explicit target-date columns instead of `decision_date + h`.

 **No API key required.** All data sources are free and open: